 Solutions is moderately responsive (with a rating of 2.25) to the opportunities and threats posed by the market environment.
 Perhaps, its strongest weapons are its consultants who are experts in their fields as well as its continuing activities to standardize operations for easier scaling.
 The Company, however, should accelerate its training and development program to produce more technically competent consultants or hire them soon.
 The Company is definitely lacking in its efforts to respond to the expanding market opportunities because of its very thin support for its business development team in terms of human resource capacity, formal and measurable performance indicators and marketing and sales activities.
+It is clear that there are opportunities with SMEs and companies outside NCR that can be further capitalized with better coverage.

 COMPANY ANALYSIS